Taxation and Basic Income

 -

-As a Basic Income is normally restricted to citizens or those with permanent residency this needs to be considered to ensure that people on temporary work permits are not unduly disadvantaged or discriminated against.
+A Basic Income is normally restricted to citizens or those with permanent residency.
+This question needs to be considered carefully to ensure that people on temporary work permits are not unduly disadvantaged or discriminated against.
 There are several options.

 -